milin/txWS/README.rst

 txWS
 ====

-txWS (pronounced "Twisted WebSockets") is a small, short, simple library for adding WebSockets server support to your favorite Twisted applications.
+txWS (pronounced "Twisted WebSockets") is a small, short, simple and awesome library for adding WebSockets server support to your favorite Twisted applications.

 Usage